 Get enough sleep.

-Sleep is too often the first thing to be sacrificed to an overly full schedule, but without enough sleep, everything else gets a lot harder.
+Sleep is too often the first thing to be sacrificed in the face of time management struggles, so it’s no surprise that, according to the CDC, nearly three-quarters of high school students aren’t getting the recommended amount of sleep.
+Without enough sleep, everything else gets a lot harder.
 Schedule in your full eight hours of rest just as you schedule in everything else.
 Getting enough sleep helps you handle stress, remember information, and stay healthy – all of which helps you succeed during busy high school years.